BenLorantfy/nestjs-zod/README.md

 ### OpenAPI (Swagger) support

-> [!Note]
-> There used to be a function called `patchNestJsSwagger`.
-This function has been replaced by `cleanupOpenApiDoc`

 If you have `@nestjs/swagger` setup, documentation will automatically be generated for:
 - Request bodies, if you use `@Body() body: MyDto`
 - Response bodies, if you use `@ApiOkResponse({ type: MyDto })` (or `@ZodResponse({ type: MyDto })`)
 - Query params, if you use `@Query() query: MyQueryParamsDto`

-However, `cleanupOpenApiDoc` needs to be called as detailed below:
+However, please ensure `cleanupOpenApiDoc` is setup correctly as detailed below

 #### `cleanupOpenApiDoc` (Ensure proper OpenAPI output)

+> [!Note]
+> There used to be a function called `patchNestJsSwagger`.
+This function has been replaced by `cleanupOpenApiDoc`

 To complete the swagger integration/setup, you need to call `cleanupOpenApiDoc` with the generated open api doc: